rydmike/flex_seed_scheme/README.md

 * Use separate key colors to generate seed based tonal palettes for primary and optionally secondary, tertiary as well as error, neutral and neutral variant colors in `ColorScheme`.
-* Change the chroma limits and values used in the Material 3 default strategy for tonal palette generation in the new Google HCT (Hue-Chroma.Tone) color space.
+* Change the chroma limits and values used in the Material 3 default strategy for tonal palette generation in the new Google HCT (Hue-Chroma-Tone) color space.
 * Change which tones in the generated core tonal palettes are used by which `ColorScheme` color.
   Changes are limited to the tones from correct core palette for each `ColorScheme` color, but any tone from it can be used.
 Going up or down one tone is often usable, in some cases even two.